Healthcare IT News for VARs — August 9, 2013

 In a Government Health IT article, John Criswell, CEO of Pulse 8, a healthcare technology and analytics vendor, discusses the growing area of healthcare analytics.

-A Healthcare Technology Online (HTO) article looks at whether EHR template limitations are slowing adoption.
+A Health IT Outcomes (HTO) article looks at whether EHR template limitations are slowing adoption.

 HTO also finds that accountable care organizations’ success is tied to provider/patient communication.